What Blocks Your Willingness to Rest?

 When you have a moment, please share what you are managing.
 Share what is blocking your rest.

-As we work to detach our self-worth from my productivity or the capacity to alleviate suffering, let's be watchful of "resilience" disguising self-neglect, and "busyness".
+As we work to detach our self-worth from productivity or the capacity to alleviate suffering, let's be watchful of romanticizing "resilience" disguising self-neglect, and "busyness".

-My family was goal and community oriented.
+Both sides of my family are driven by community and achievement.
+My grandparents were focused and goal oriented.
 Seeking comfort and ease was not modeled as central to a fulfilling existence.
-My parents constantly raised the question "What are you doing to improve the world around you" and we wee brought up to be mindful of how our behaviors and choices impact others.
-Having the fortune of knowing all 4 of my grandparents, they and my parents modeled sacrifice, discipline, self denial and prioritized the health and wellbeing of their families and communities.
+My parents constantly raised the question "What are you doing to improve things around you?" and we were brought up to be mindful of how our behaviors and choices impact others.
+Having the fortune of knowing all 4 of my grandparents, I witnessed the affects of the discipline that they and my parents demostrated.
+They modeled sacrifice, discipline, self denial and prioritized the health and wellbeing of their families, children and communities.
 My parents and grandparents worked for their children to access education, opportunities and experiences that they had been denied.
-So, endurance, perseverance, delayed gratification, and the quality of the relationships you built were foundational and measures of progress.
+So, endurance, perseverance, delayed gratification, and the quality of the relationships you built were foundational and measures of merit.

-Self-sacrifice, perseverence, stoicism and endurance when encountering harm and indignity were part of the toolbox passed down.
-Observing how strength and resilience, in response to harm and neglect impacts our bodies, minds, emotions, and relationship to ourselves, I feel it's time to add new tools to my family toolkit.
+Self-sacrifice, perseverence, stoicism and endurance when encountering harm and indignity were part of the toolkit passed down.
+Observing how strength and resilience, in response to harm and neglect impacts our bodies, minds, emotions, and self awareness, I feel it's time to add new tools to my family toolkit.

 My grandparents also exemplified self-determination, adaptability, healthful living, and self-reflection.
-Therefore I am auditing my default expectations to embrace a healthier relationship to my health, needs, rest and wellbeing.
-Therefore I am reassesing my relationship with my health, rest and wellbeing.
-I am working not to disregard sleep and health as indulgent and when I feel myself bracing against harshness- be it systemic or self imposed, acknowledging my own humanity.
+My father's parents were an incredible team and best friends enveloped in a community and friendships that spanned lifetimes.
+So I am presently auditing my default habits and values and reassessing my relationship with my health, rest and wellbeing.
+I am working not to disregard sleep and prioritizing health as indulgent.
+And when I feel myself bracing against harshness- be it systemic or self imposed, I will be the first acknowledge my own humanity.

 Comments